FUNERALS AND DEATH IN BALI

 There is mystical quality to the way death is perceived in Bali.
 The Blair brothers befriended a 116-year old Balinese artist named Gusti Nyoman Lempad.
 He died on the day the sun rose closest to Gunung Agung volcano.
 "He called his large family around him, and when they were patiently assembled he sat up, said a few words, smiled, and died."
 [Source: "Ring of Fire" by Lawrence and Lorne Blair, Bantam Books, New York]

-Balinese Hinduism involves three rituals after a person has died, the cremation being the second.
-After death the body is ceremoniously washed.
-The government used to require that the body be burned within two weeks but often families wait much longer than that.
-The funerals is followed by a feast.
-After the corpse has been burnt, mourners collect the ashes of bones of the deceased which are offered to the sea in a final ritual.
-It is believed that once the soul has been purified by fire which represents earth, it must be purified by water so it may return to heaven to begin the process of reincarnation.
-According to tradition, the deceased returns to human life in the form of the next born family member after these rituals.
-White is a color mourning.
+Balinese views on death are reflected in the way teh deceased is cared for after death.
+In Balinese Hinduism, three rituals are performed after a person dies; cremation is the second.
+After death, the body is ceremoniously washed.
+The government used to require that the body be burned within two weeks, but families often wait much longer than that.
+The funeral is followed by a feast.
+After the body has been cremated, mourners collect the ashes and bones of the deceased, which they offer to the sea in a final ritual.
+It is believed that, once purified by fire representing earth, the soul must be purified by water so it may return to heaven and begin the process of reincarnation.
+According to tradition, the deceased returns to human life in the form of the next family member born after these rituals.
+White is the color of mourning.
+[Source: Bali A Traveler’s Companion and Bali Tourism Information Book 2008]

+Unlike the more somber Western funeral, Hindu cremation ceremonies in Bali have an almost carnival-like atmosphere.
+Festive floats parade through the streets, carrying the body to the burning ground.
+There, the body is placed in a ceremonial bull receptacle and set alight.
 Miguel Covarrubias wrote: "Strange as it seems, it is in their cremation ceremonies that the Balinese have their greatest fun.
 A cremation is an occasion for gaiety and not for mourning, since it represents the accomplishment of their most sacred duty: the ceremonial burning of the corpses of the dead to liberate their souls so that they can thus attain the higher worlds and be free for reincarnation into better beings"

 Balinese Beliefs About Reincarnation